 Step 13: Legend Printing

-Legend printing is the white ink that that you generally printed on one or both sides of the PCB.
+Legend printing is the white ink that you generally print on one or both sides of the PCB.
 It contains component designators and identifies where the parts are placed, important for the assembling process.
-We print the legends using an inkjet legend printer which is an industrial version of a standard desktop inkjet printer.
+We print the legends using an inkjet legend printer, which is an industrial version of a standard desktop inkjet printer.

 Step 14: Drilling & Routing